unaschneck/pydar/README.md

 ### TODO Questions:
 * what is the timestamp for start/stop time: "2005-301T03:53:56.971" format?
 YYYY-MDDTHH:MM:SS.mms?
+* what is the range of the hours for timestamp?
 * get longitude values when greater than 180 (everything is relative to west)
 * add details for what a segement_num is
 * associate burst ID from SBDR data to BIDR data for metadata